openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 ## Thing Configuration

-The intension was to have a generic ISM8 binding in order to offer the full flexibilty for the different heating systems.
+The intention was to have a generic ISM8 binding in order to offer the full flexibilty for the different heating systems.
 For this reason you need to create a Thing configuration, where basically only the port is required next to the channel configuration.
 (Thing ism8:device:heater "Wolf Heizung" [portNumber=12004])